backend-development/backend-development-textbook/source/rails_database_and_model.md

 To save these objects permanently (often called "persistance") we use a relational database, in most cases Postgres or MySQL/MariaDB.
-Only the data is stored in the database, not the behaviour (see "Business Logic" above).
+Only the data is stored in the database, not the behaviour (the "Business Logic" mentioned above).

 Here we hit on an old problem in computer science: storing objects into a relational database does not work all that well.